 I share this to disclose something I have come to eventually realize: that our self-development efforts can be frustrating sometimes.
 My efforts over the years are littered with feelings of personal regret and disappointment for not knowing or doing the things I learn through self-development earlier.
 After I gain new knowledge or ideas on how to lead better through my self-development habits, I quickly default to thinking, “I wish I knew this years ago!” and “this would have made me a better leader back then.”

 But I recently found this quote by Maya Angelou – an American poet, singer, and civil rights activist – and it immediately adjusted my perspective and personal worries on my self-development:

 “Do the best you can until you know better.

 Then when you know better, do better.”

-I absolutely believe this concept applies to many areas of life and leadership.
-However, I think it applies to our enduring leader self-development pursuits as well.
+Angelou’s words powerfully support important social change.
+But I also absolutely believe this concept applies to many areas of life and leadership; it applies to our enduring leader self-development pursuits as well.
 We cannot expect to know all and be all, especially early in our careers or leadership journey.
 Growth takes time.
-So, as Maya Angelou reminds us – we need to do the best we can, always.
+And, as Maya Angelou reminds us, we need to do the best we can, always.
 But once we do know better through our continued education, self-development, and experiences – we must do better.
 We cannot live and lead with regret, thinking we failed for learning a new idea “too late” in our career.
-Leader development is a life-long pursuit where we are consistently seeking to know – and be – better.
+Leader development is a life-long pursuit where we are consistently seeking to know…and be…better.